TechnoMageKOMT/Programming_Notes/GIT_Notes.md

 ### How to clone a repository

-All that this mean is that one has a repository on GitHub and one wants to copy the files to one's local computer.
+All that this mean is that one has a repository on GitHub and one wants to copy the files to one's local computer

 Copy: SSH address from GitHub repo (clone or download button)